influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/tools/pandas.md

 ---

-Use [pandas](https://pandas.pydata.org/), the Python data analysis library, to process, analyze, and visualize data stored in a InfluxDB Cloud Serverless.
+Use [pandas](https://pandas.pydata.org/), the Python data analysis library, to process, analyze, and visualize data stored in an InfluxDB Cloud Serverless bucket.

 > **pandas** is an open source, BSD-licensed library providing high-performance,
 > easy-to-use data structures and data analysis tools for the Python programming language.